 REDD in Brazil: A Focus on the Amazon.
 Principles, Criteria, and Institutional Structures for a National Program for Reducing Emissions from Deforestation and Forest Degradation—REDD.
 Brasília, Brazil: Center for Strategic Studies and Management in Science, Technology and Innovation (CGEE), 2011.
-English; Portuguese
+English translation; Portuguese

 “Ethnogeography and Resource Use among the Yanomami,” by Bruce Albert and François-Michel Le Tourneau.
-Current Anthropology 48 (2007).
-Translated from French.
-English
+Current Anthropology 48 (4), 2007.
+Translated from the French.
+English translation